 The situations they discuss almost all include you falling in the river.
 Some even speak of finding yourself underwater, stuck in a whirlpool (without jets, urgh), or stuck under the boat itself.

 For me, it all sounded really scary.
 It played through my head to just call it quits and go home for the day.
-Lucky I powered through the fear.
-Because once you’ve done your first rapid, you feel you can take it all one.
+Luckily I powered through the fear.
+Because once you’ve done your first rapid, you feel you can take them all.

 And yes, you will fall in the water.
 No, it’s not scary at all.